libp2p/specs/pubsub/gossipsub/gossipsub-v1.1.md

 #### Score Thresholds

 The score is plugged into various gossipsub algorithms such that peers with negative scores are removed from the mesh.
-Peers with heavily negative score are further penalized or even ignored if the score drops too low.
+Peers with a heavily negative score are further penalized or even ignored if the score drops too low.

 More specifically, the following thresholds apply: